ESCAPE TO THE NORTH

 - Difficulty: See FAQ page

 * Price assumes double share (two sharing a room).
-For a private room add $350.
-If you are traveling alone and would prefer to double share, we will attempt to find you a suitable roommate, but we cannot guarantee a roommate for you.
+For a private room add $400 If you are traveling alone and would prefer to double share, we will attempt to find you a suitable roommate, but we cannot guarantee a roommate for you.
 Without a roommate, the private room charge will be added to your balance due.
 Lodging Note: All lodging is of good quality.
 In a few towns, however, rooms may differ slightly (i.e. location and furnishings), in which case we will assign rooms in the order in which we receive registrations.
 At the Lakewood Resort in Cable, four people will be located within one deluxe waterfront condo with 2-3 bedrooms and 2 baths.
-As an alternative there are lodge rooms that are available (based on 2 persons).
+There are a few 1 bedroom condos (based on 2 persons).
 Please specify your choice when you register.
 There is limited availability.
-The lodge rooms will not have the same amenities as the condos.
-If you are opting for a single supplement, it assumes you will be in a bedroom within the 2 bedroom condo.
-If you wish to be in a lodge room, a $50 surcharge is applicable.
+If you are opting for a single supplement, it assumes you will be in a separate bedroom/bath within the 2 bedroom condo.

 ESCAPE TO THE NORTH DAY BY DAY

-Please Note that although the day by day itinerary is listed below, changes may need to occur based on the status of COVID19 at the time of the tour.
-Group meals are being planned but may be adjusted based on CDC guidelines.
+Please Note that although the day by day itinerary is listed below, changes may need to occur based on the status of COVID19 at the time of the tour and route changes based on construction.

 After a hot breakfast, we’ll start out towards Cable.
 We will travel on backroads and around scenic lakes to Cable, home of the American Birkebeiner ski race.
-You may want to stop in Cable at the Cable Natural History Museum or have a bite to eat at the Brick House Café which was featured on the Food Network’s top rated show Diners, Drive-Ins and Dives with Guy Fieri.
+You may want to stop in Cable at the Cable Natural History Museum or have a bite to eat at the Brick House Café which was featured on the Food Network’s top rated show Diners, Drive-Ins & Dives with Guy Fieri.
 The last leg of the ride is to the Lakewood Resort where we will be spending the next two nights on the shores of Lake Namakagon surrounded by 850,000 acres of Chequamegon National Forest.
 Deluxe condos will be our home.
-We will join others tonight for a well earned dinner at the Resort.
+We will join others tonight for a well-earned dinner at the Resort.
+An afternoon stretching and yoga class will keep your biking legs relaxed.

-An optional early morning outside Yoga class will be offered for those who would like to stretch and enjoy the morning sunshine by the lake.
 After a hot breakfast at the resort, we’ll make some choices about how to spend our lay over day.
 Of course, Biking options will be available.
 The award winning 18-hole golf course on site gives you a true Northwoods golf experience: tree-lined fairways offer glimpses of abundant wildlife while spectacular scenery and unbelievable vistas over woodland ponds and wetlands are the norm.
 Kayaks, canoes and paddleboards will be available to rent or swimming and just relaxing are other options.
+A group afternoon pontoon ride will offer the opportunity to get to know your fellow bicyclists better and as well hear about the local history of the area from the driver.
 This day will be a good day to rest up for the long route tomorrow.
-After another meal at the Resort Restaurant, a camp- fire down by the lake will conclude our day.

 After a hot breakfast at the resort, we make our way to the Heartwood Resort in Trego.
-This is the longest day of the tour but very enjoyable scenery.
-If your legs get tired, the sag will always be available for a shuttle to the resort.
+With road construction planned this summer, we may have to take the long route but the Sag will always be available.
 We will be staying in guest rooms in the Eagle Lodge overlooking beautiful Hoinville Lake.
 A swim or kayaking after the long bike ride will allow you to relax before a well-earned dinner at the Resort Restaurant.
+A camp fire will cap the last evening off.

 After a hot breakfast at the resort, we will peddle our way back to Rice Lake.
 We will be riding on shaded backroads through the woods past lakes dotted with tourist cottages.
 We’ll have a rest stop in Spooner, once a railroad town where pubs and a cafe are available if you want a longer break.
 A stop at the Wisconsin Railroad Museum or the Wisconsin Canoe Heritage Museum may be a nice break off the bike.
 Then we will be off to Shell Lake and travel towards Rice Lake.
+The last few miles into Rice Lake include some challenging hills to finish the week’s ride.
 We’ll have a chance to shower in a couple rooms set aside for us at the hotel before saying our good-byes to our new bike friends and heading home.
 If we’re not in a hurry to leave, we may want to explore Rice Lake a little more or take advantage of the many hiking, fishing, and boating opportunities that abound in the area.
-Many local 4 th of July activities will be occurring over the weekend.
+Many local 4th of July activities will be occurring over the weekend.

 Small Private Tours